Sonofneli7/csd-310/README.md

 ## Contributing
 If you'd like to contribute to this project:

--Fork the repository
+- Fork the repository
--Create a new feature branch (git checkout -b feature-branch) -Commit your changes (git commit -m 'Add new feature') -Push to the branch (git push origin feature-branch) -Create a pull request
+- Create a new feature branch (git checkout -b feature-branch)
+- Commit your changes (git commit -m 'Add new feature')
+- Push to the branch (git push origin feature-branch)
+- Create a pull request